SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Experiment

 \subsection{Active Sensor Fusion}

-In this section, we demonstrate how to leverage confidence estimation in a timely way in order to incorporate supplementary odometry data to enhance localization robustness in these challenging settings.
-We conducted field experiments using handheld devices, legged robots, and ground vehicles.
-These tests took place in three degraded environments: i) narrow, self-similar cave environments, ii) confined, multi-floor environments, and iii) long corridors with flat open spaces.
-These scenarios pose significant challenges for LiDAR-based localization due to their repetitive geometries and lack of distinctive features.
+In this section, we demonstrate how to leverage confidence estimation in a timely way to incorporate supplementary odometry to enhance localization robustness in challenging environments.
+We conducted field experiments using handheld devices, legged robots, and ground vehicles in three degraded environments: i) narrow, self-similar cave environments, ii) confined, multi-floor environments, and iii) long corridors with flat open spaces.
 To assess the accuracy of our localization algorithm, we employed a FARO scanner to establish a ground truth map with a precision error of is less than 2mm.
 For each experimental run, we conducted map analysis to quantify the proportion of inliers and outliers in the localization-generated map relative to the ground truth map.
 We defined inliers and outliers using a 10 cm threshold.
 In each scenario, we compared our algorithm with HDL Localization \cite{koide2019portable} and FASTLIO Localization \cite{xu2021fast}.
+We provided ground truth map and initial pose for all the localization algorithms.